 In Pennsylvania, whether you are an adult or a minor it is illegal to damage, destroy or deface property that does not belong to you.

-Steps To Take If You Are Charged Criminal Mischief or Institutional Vandalism
+What To Do If You Are Charged Criminal Mischief or Institutional Vandalism

 If you have recently been arrested or charged with criminal mischief or institutional vandalism, think wisely about hiring an underage attorney.
 These charges are serious misdemeanor (and occasionally felony) offenses that come with sizable fines, prison time, and a permanent criminal record if you’re convicted.
 If you speak to an attorney before moving forward, you can have someone by your side while you speak with law enforcement and get a better sense of what the evidence against you is.